NEK-RA/nek-ra.github.io/README.md

 Disqus service is used to provide comments at blog, because Github Pages host a static sites only.
 Otherwise you can start discussions at [repo's discussions](https://github.com/NEK-RA/nek-ra.github.io/discussions)

+# TODO

+- Replace all markdown quotation with vuetify's v-alert components.
+Probably make a `<Quote>` component for that.